cyber-duckie/proxmox-vpn-stream/README.md

 ![Firewall Rules](contentimages/Firewallrules.png)

 Apply the above shown Firewall rules on the Host-level under Proxmox->Firewall->Add.

+> [!IMPORTANT]
-Important here is to keep the Block all other connections as the very last rule to avoid locking yourtself out!
+> Important here is to keep the Block all other connections as the very last rule to avoid locking yourtself out!